 Like internships, clinical practica, and service learning/volunteer experiences, student research lies at the heart of the experiential component of the UNE educational experience.
-Our goal is for students to return to research activities as soon as is reasonable.
+Our goal has been for students to return to research activities as soon as, and to the extent that is, reasonable.
 Most faculty have already developed detailed plans for resuming their research activities, including plans for incorporating students where applicable.
-Students are required to follow all research-related policies and training guidelines.
+Students are required to follow all researchrelated policies and training guidelines.
 Students who are completing thesis work or who are nearing graduation will have priority for participation in research.
 Wherever possible, scholarly projects that can be completed remotely are encouraged in order to minimize the number of individuals in research labs.
 In the case of students who conduct research in facilities outside of UNE or who have affiliation with another institution, consideration of policies and procedures at the outside institution are crucial factors in decisions to approve such experiences (See Section VI for more details about UNE's plan for resuming on-campus research and scholarship).